 tumor type, or for which standard therapy has proven to be ineffective, intolerable,

 or is considered inappropriate.
-Subjects should not have received more than 5 prior
+Participants should not have received more than 5

 investigational therapies.
-Subjects whose cancers harbor molecular alterations for
+Participants whose cancers harbor molecular alterations for

 which targeted therapy is standard of care should have received health authority